se-passau/thor-avm/replication/README.md

 # Changelog

-The original setup by Sayyad et al. is a customized and extended fork of JMetal 4.0 (as released in 2011).
+The original setup by Sayyad et al. is a customized and extended fork of [JMetal 4.0](https://sourceforge.net/projects/jmetal/files/jmetal.4.0.tar.gz) (as released in 2011).
 To allow us to run a differentiated replication, as well as to parametrize the experimental runs without the need for modifying the Java sources directly, we contributed the following changes:

 ## Additions
-* [build.xml](build.xml): Added an Ant build descriptor allowing for parametrizing experimental runs ([diff](https://github.com/mrcalvin/thor-avm/compare/599e204a691fe67d1d3bf235677d019ac73398e7...master#diff-2cccd7bf48b7a9cc113ff564acd802a8L1)).
+* [build.xml](build.xml): Added an Ant build descriptor allowing for parametrizing experimental runs.
 * [Ptoybox1of3](src/jmetal/problems/dimacs/Ptoybox1of3.java): A variant of the Ptoybox problem definition, which allows for injecting feature interactions for attribute COST (see [computeCosts](src/jmetal/problems/dimacs/Ptoybox1of3.java#L155)).
 * Datasets processed by and fed into objective function of [Ptoybox1of3](src/jmetal/problems/dimacs/Ptoybox1of3.java), incl.: